ckaestne/seaibib/README.md

 > This paper applies metamorphic relations to the learning framework itself.
 That is, it defines invariants/assertions about how inputs (training data) and outputs (learned models) should relate.

+Cheng, Dawei, Chun Cao, Chang Xu, and Xiaoxing Ma. "[Manifesting bugs in machine learning code: An explorative study with mutation testing](https://ieeexplore.ieee.org/iel7/8424855/8424858/08424982.pdf)."
+In *2018 IEEE International Conference on Software Quality, Reliability and Security (QRS)*, pp. 313-324.
+IEEE, 2018.

+> Using mutation testing to mutate the machine learning code (e.g. SVM) to see how robust the ML implementations are to subtle faults.
+Shows that many mutations to the learning code lead to small degradation of accuracy of the produced models without a crash and that metamorphic testing (as in the paper above) was also not useful to find these kinds of faults.

 ### (Other Quality Assurance Work)